huang-julien/vueday-server-components/slides.md

 <!--

-Which is the ability to declare component called within server as client.
+first selective client component within server components is coming in a future minor or patch release.
 For those who are familiar with Astro, you can compare this feature to the `client:load` attribute to make a component imported client-side.

-Why is it necessary in some cases ?

 -->